Desert climate: Hot desert climates

 Hot desert climates (BWh) are typically found under the subtropical ridge in the lower middle latitudes or the subtropics, often between 20° and 33° north and south latitudes.
 In these locations, stable descending air and high pressure aloft clear clouds and create hot, arid conditions with intense sunshine.
-Hot desert climates are found across vast areas of North Africa, Western Asia, northwestern parts of the Indian Subcontinent, interior Australia, the Southwestern United States, northern Mexico, the coast of Peru, and Chile.
-This makes hot deserts present in every continent except two: Antarctica and Europe.
+Hot desert climates are found across vast areas of North Africa, West Asia, northwestern parts of the Indian subcontinent, southwestern Africa, interior Australia, the Southwestern United States, northern Mexico, sections of southeastern Spain, the coast of Peru and Chile and parts of the Brazilian sertão.
+This makes hot deserts present in every continent except Antarctica.

 At the time of high sun (summer), scorching, desiccating heat prevails.
 Hot-month average temperatures are normally between 29 and 35 C, and midday readings of 43–46 C are common.
-The world absolute heat records, over 50 C, are generally in the hot deserts, where the heat potential can be the highest on the planet.
+The world's absolute heat records, over 50 C, are generally in the hot deserts, where the heat potential can be the highest on the planet.
 This includes the record of 56.7 C in Death Valley, which is currently considered the highest temperature recorded on Earth.
-Some desert in the tropics consistently experience very high temperatures all year long, even during wintertime.
+Some deserts in the tropics consistently experience very high temperatures all year long, even during wintertime.
 These locations feature some of the highest annual average temperatures recorded on Earth, exceeding 30 C, up to nearly 35 C in Dallol, Ethiopia.
 This last feature is seen in sections of Africa and Arabia.
 During colder periods of the year, night-time temperatures can drop to freezing or below due to the exceptional radiation loss under the clear skies.
-However, very rarely do temperatures drop far below freezing under the hot subtype.
+However, temperatures rarely drop far below freezing under the hot subtype.

-Hot desert climates can be found in the deserts of North Africa such as the wide Sahara Desert, the Libyan Desert or the Nubian Desert; deserts of the Horn of Africa such as the Danakil Desert or the Grand Bara Desert; deserts of Southern Africa such as the Namib Desert or the Kalahari Desert; deserts of Western Asia such as the Arabian Desert, the Syrian Desert or the Dasht-e Lut; deserts of South Asia such as Dasht-e Kavir or the Thar Desert of India and Pakistan; deserts of the United States and Mexico such as the Mojave Desert, the Sonoran Desert or the Chihuahuan Desert; deserts of Australia such as the Simpson Desert or the Great Victoria Desert and many other regions.
+Hot desert climates can be found in the deserts of North Africa such as the wide Sahara Desert, the Libyan Desert or the Nubian Desert; deserts of the Horn of Africa such as the Danakil Desert or the Grand Bara Desert; deserts of Southern Africa such as the Namib Desert or the Kalahari Desert; deserts of West Asia such as the Arabian Desert, or the Syrian Desert; deserts of South Asia such as Dasht-e Lut and Dasht-e Kavir of Iran or the Thar Desert of India and Pakistan; deserts of the United States and Mexico such as the Mojave Desert, the Sonoran Desert or the Chihuahuan Desert; deserts of Australia such as the Simpson Desert or the Great Victoria Desert and many other regions.
+In Europe, the hot desert climate can only be found on southeastern coast of Spain as well as small inland parts of southeastern, especially parts of the Tabernas Desert.

-Hot deserts are lands of extremes: most of them are among the hottest, the driest and the sunniest places on Earth because of nearly constant high pressure; the nearly permanent removal of low-pressure systems, dynamic fronts and atmospheric disturbances; sinking air motion; dry atmosphere near the surface and aloft; the exacerbated exposure to the sun where solar angles are always high makes this desert inhospitable to most species.
+Hot deserts are lands of extremes: most of them are among the hottest, the driest, and the sunniest places on Earth because of nearly constant high pressure; the almost permanent removal of low-pressure systems, dynamic fronts, and atmospheric disturbances; sinking air motion; dry atmosphere near the surface and aloft; the exacerbated exposure to the sun where solar angles are always high makes this desert inhospitable to most species.